EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Enter “” into element #password2

-- Enter “a” into element #email
+- Enter “a@qq.com” into element #email

-- Enter "a" into element #name
+- Enter "aaaa" into element #name

 - Click element input[type = “submit”]

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “Password not strong enough”
+- Validate that the #message element is equal to “Password format is incorrect”

 ##### **R2.4.3 Email has to follow addr-spec defined in RFC 5322**
 - Open /logout

 - Open /register

-- Enter “” into element #password

-- Enter “” into element #password2

-- Enter “a” into element #email

-- Enter "a" into element #name

-- Click element input[type = “submit”]

-- Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “email format is wrong”

-##### **R2.4.3 Email has to follow addr-spec defined in RFC 5322**
-- Open /logout

-- Open /register

-- Enter “” into element #password
+- Enter “J1230a!” into element #password

-- Enter “” into element #password2
+- Enter “J1230a!” into element #password2

 - Enter “a” into element #email